linkorb/php-conventions/grumphp.md

 #### Not using grumphp (please use grumphp)

-But you can add things seperately as well, for example [phpunit](https://phpunit.de/manual/6.5/en/installation.html):
+But you can add things separately as well, for example [phpunit](https://phpunit.de/manual/6.5/en/installation.html):

 ```
 $ composer require --dev phpunit/phpunit ^7